Catonsville Historic Home Restoration

 Catonsville in 1877 consisted mostly of summer estates of the wealthy.
 Travel from the city of Baltimore to the village of Catonsville was by the horse-car line, then by the Short Line railroad.
 The cost to travel by rail was very expensive and took a considerable amount of time (2 hours) so Catonsville continued as a mostly summer destination.
 The invention of the electric streetcar cut travel in half for a more affordable cost.
 That is when the exodus from the city to “suburbia” began for the middle classes allowing them to enjoyCatonsville’s park-like settings.

 Apartments to Single-Family Home Conversion

 The master bathroom and hall bath also went through complete gut and redos to offer our homeowners a more contemporary experience.
 Selecting materials that were used in the early 20th century kept its historic flavor.
-A large walk-in shower with floor to ceiling Bianco Gioia Honed tile was created and a reproduction vanity installed.
+A large walk-in shower with floor-to-ceiling Bianco Gioia Honed tile was created and a reproduction vanity was installed.
 The same tile was continued on the floor in a herringbone pattern.
 An original claw foot tub was saved and moved to the hall bathroom.

 You will love the last room remodeled in this portion of their renovation efforts!
 Once a nursery the room with all it’s natural light and adjacent to the master bedroom has become a phenomenal walk-in closet.
 Closets & Storage by Owings offers custom-created closet systems to provide you with the most storage for any particular closet or space.
 We have included cabinets with drawers, shoe racks, cubbies, and many shelves for keeping all your clothing and accessories accessible.
 Check out our catalog of closet and storage accessories for every room.